annjychoi/cuny-class/index.md

 *	A photograph that reflects the topic, centered above the headline, with a caption and credit
 *	You will FTP the content to your site

 The final assignment is due **Wednesday, Nov.
-28 by 10 p.m.**
+16 by 10 p.m.**
+**File here**

 ***No. 4 — Mapping***

 This is a news short story -- 150-250 words -- that has a geographic component which you will illustrate using a map or maps.
-By Dec.
-5 at 10 p.m., pitch me your idea (why is it interesting, timely and insightful.
+**By Nov.
+28 at 10 p.m.**, pitch me your idea (why is it interesting, timely and insightful.
 Once I approve the pitch, call an expert on that subject who can evaluate the relevance and accuracy of the concept/trend you found in the data.

 Write a minimum 150 to 250 word piece (including a quote from the expert) and create a map.